Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

-On Saturday, Tyler O'Neill (batting .167 in his past 10 games) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Thomas Hatch.
-First pitch is at 7:15 PM ET.
+Tyler O'Neill -- with an on-base percentage of .235 in his past 10 games, 80 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Johan Oviedo on the mound, on September 3 at 2:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Pirates.
+He racked up three RBI (going 1-for-4 with a home run) in his previous game against the Pirates.

 Tyler O'Neill Game Info & Props vs. the Pirates